baudm/parseq/README.md

 This repository contains the reference implementation for PARSeq and reproduced models (collectively referred to as _Scene Text Recognition Model Hub_).
 See `NOTICE` for copyright information.
 Majority of the code is licensed under the Apache License v2.0 (see `LICENSE`) while ABINet and CRNN sources are released under the BSD and MIT licenses, respectively (see corresponding `LICENSE` files for details).

+### Demo
+An [interactive demo](https://huggingface.co/spaces/baudm/PARSeq-OCR) hosted at Hugging Face is available.
+The pretrained weights released here are used for the demo.

 ### Installation
 Tested on Python 3.9.
 Requires PyTorch >= 1.10.